Asking About Suicide Is Vital for First Responders and the Public They Serve

 A survey of EMTs and paramedics in the U.S. found that 37% had contemplated suicide and 6.6% had attempted it.
 A survey of Canadian paramedics found that about 28% had contemplated suicide and 60% knew of a paramedic who had.

-The C-SSRS Is Helping First Responders Save Lives and Target Resources
+The Columbia Protocol Is Helping First Responders Save Lives and Target Resources

 Suicide is preventable, and asking the right questions to identify who is at risk is a critical first step to stopping it.
-Whether used within first responders’ departments or in their service to the public, the Columbia-Suicide Severity Rating Scale (C-SSRS) is the ideal risk assessment tool because it’s:
+Whether used within first responders’ departments or in their service to the public, the Columbia Protocol — also known as the Columbia-Suicide Severity Rating Scale (C-SSRS) — is the ideal risk assessment tool because it’s:

 - Simple.
 Ask all the questions in a few moments or minutes — with no mental health training required to ask them.
-First responders can ask the questions of a colleague they are concerned about or someone they interact with on one of their service calls, typically using the two- to six-question version of the scale.
+First responders can ask the questions of a colleague they are concerned about or someone they interact with on one of their service calls, typically using the two- to six-question screener.